 Austin SCBWI believes that diverse worlds in books benefits readers, stories and our real world.
-To help writers and illustrators create diverse characters, we launched our annual Austin SCBWI Scholarship for Creators of Diverse Characters in 2015 and have been thrilled to watch it grow.
+To encourage writers and illustrators create diverse worlds, we launched our annual Austin SCBWI Scholarship for Creators of Diverse Worlds in 2015 and have been thrilled to watch it grow.

-Kidlit and teenlit writers and illustrators of all genres whose work in progress has characters (main or supporting) that are diverse in race, ethnicity, religion, sexual preference, disabilities, etc., may enter.
+Kidlit and teenlit writers and illustrators of all genres whose work in progress has characters (main or supporting) that are diverse in race, ethnicity, religion, sexual orientation, gender identity, disabilities, etc., may enter.
+The scholarship is limited to creators who have not traditionally published a children’s/young adult book or have a book under contract.

-So the scholarship can focus on the work, submissions are anonymous and judged on the use of diverse characters as well as the creator's skill with his or her craft.
+Submissions are anonymous and judged on the use of diverse worlds as well as the creator’s skill with his or her craft.
+If the story is own voices, reflecting the experience of the creator, please feel free to include that in your submission.

 Winners are awarded in 3 categories:

-The winner for each category will receive a scholarship for both days of our annual Writers & Illustrators Working Conference, including all the keynotes, breakout sessions and lunch.
+The winner for each category will receive a scholarship for both days of our annual Writers & Illustrators Working Conference, including all the keynotes and breakout sessions.
+The conference will be held online.
 Critiques and other extras are not included.

 A second honor award for each category will receive a 50% discount to either the full conference or Saturday sessions.